PaperMC/Starlight/TECHNICAL_DETAILS.md

 ![Block update at height graph](https://i.imgur.com/kKtbe9y.png)

-Below is a graph for placing a glowstone block on top of the bedrock platform (so that skylight had zero effect)
+Below is a graph for placing a glowstone block on top of the bedrock platform (so that skylight had zero effect).
 ![Simple glowstone block update](https://i.imgur.com/yCNK602.png)

-Unsurprisingly Starlight propagated the changes the fastest, as these are pure light update propagation tests.
+Unsurprisingly, Starlight propagated the changes the fastest, as these are pure light update propagation tests.
 This also proves that Starlight's propagation algorithm is indeed faster than Vanilla's, and it is faster by _a lot_.
-It is ~28 times faster than Vanilla in the glowstone remove test and is ~12 times faster than Vanilla in the glowstone place test.
+It is ~28x faster than Vanilla in the glowstone remove test and is ~12x faster than Vanilla in the glowstone place test.
-Starlight is also ~13 times faster at the block remove at y = 254 test and ~37 times faster than the block place test at y = 254 than Vanilla.
+Starlight is also ~13x faster at the block remove at y = 254 test and ~37x faster than the block place test at y = 254 than Vanilla.
 So Starlight is consistently faster than Vanilla in pure light propagation tests.